A story examining the relationship between pleasure and guilt. My every pleasure be a guilty pleasure?

 Flamenco is a mystery which has taken me down a winding road, at times it felt like a maze that I was supposed to solve, other times like a well crafted science that I needed to study.
 It has filled my life with joy, but also broke my heart.

 After my first year of studying flamenco as a complete beginner I contemplated quitting.
 My father asked for the reasons.
 I told him that dance classes were expensive and I was thinking it was best to save the money towards a more useful goal.
+In hindsight I can see that I was feeling guilty about enjoying something.
 I will forever be grateful for what my father told me in response.
 He said : “You earn more than enough money, you clearly enjoy the dance classes.
 What is wrong with spending some money on yourself especially when you have no financial difficulties?”
 Thereby giving me permission to spend money, and more importantly time, on myself for no practical reason other than the sheer pleasure of it.
+Freeing me of the guilt part from my guilty pleasure.

 What is it about being a woman and guilt?
 What is it about being a mom – especially – and guilt?
 Are we handed a special gene that is activated the day we turn 18 and then multiplied the day we give birth.
 An inner voice that keeps saying you are not doing enough, you are not a good enough mother, daughter, sister and wife.